Freemantle F.C.: Southern League

 The proposal was to create a new club, with a new name, which would have been based at the Freemantle Ground with the St Mary's members having two-thirds of the votes.
 As the Saints were still tenants at the County Cricket Ground, at the cost of £200 per season, while Freemantle were paying £28 to the Atherley Estate, which was met by a donation from Chamberlayne, the proposal was seriously considered by St. Mary's.
 The local newspaper, The Echo also took the proposal seriously, commenting on 24 May: "the general opinion (is) that a united club would be better than carrying on two professional clubs in opposition".
 After much deliberation the St Mary's committee decided not to proceed, and on 11 June the A.G.M. of St. Mary's agreed to reconstitute the club as a limited liability company.
 The members were also informed that "the committee had a ground in view".
 The ground, it emerged, was an abandoned, partly excavated, railway cutting known as "the dell".

 Freemantle failed to take their place in the Southern League Second Division for the 1897–98 season, which caused the promotion of Royal Artillery Portsmouth into the Southern League to fill the vacancy.
 But in 1898, following a re-organisation of the League, Freemantle joined the newly formed Division Two South-West.
 Freemantle finished the 1898–99 season third in the table (out of six clubs who completed all their fixtures) with five victories and five defeats.
 At the end of the season, the League reverted to two divisions and most of the South-West division clubs, including Freemantle, left.

 Freemantle continued to play in the Hampshire League (a competition they joined as founder members in 1896) but finally folded in 1905, by which time their arch-rivals had won the Southern League title six times and had reached two FA Cup finals.

+There have since been a number of successor clubs playing as Freemantle in the local Southampton League, but these have mostly been short-lived and not as successful as the original incarnation.

+Colours

+The club's colours were black and white, in varying designs.
+Until 1897, the shirts were made up of black and white stripes, and that season changed to diagonal halves.
+Later the design changed to more regular vertical halves.